Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Wi-Fi Sensing under Near-Field Domination

 \subsubsection{Fine-Tuning with Categories Absence}

 Since CSIs from various domains exhibit significant differences, fine-tuning a pre-trained model on a small subset of target domain data is an effective approach for cross-domain adaptation.
 As shown in Fig.~\ref{sfig:FT_size}, the recognition accuracy in the target domain improves steadily as the number of FT samples increases, and it saturates at around 30 samples per category, indicating that the model has acquired sufficient information.
 However, in practical scenarios, it is often unrealistic to assume the availability of data from every category, as the user experience burden of repeatedly performing a number of activities and other constraints may render the collection of FT data difficult or even infeasible.
 For example, the handshaking (HS) gesture is difficult to perform with only one person present, and the rotating (RT) action, which is often used to detect hazardous events for elderly people such as falls or medical emergencies, is not feasible or safe to collect for FT.
 To investigate the impact of missing category-specific data, we remove HS and RT samples from the FT process of the Basic model, while maintaining 30 samples per category for all other activities.
 As illustrated in Fig.~\ref{sfig:FT_miss}, although HS and RT achieved an average recognition accuracy of 29.5\%, reflecting a slight improvement over the results without FT, the performance remains substantially lower than when data from all categories are available.
 Nevertheless, these absent categories often correspond to activities that a HAR model must reliably recognize.
+Notably, in the absence of FT samples, HS achieves higher accuracy than RT, which may be attributed to the fact that HS, as an interactive activity, exhibits more distinctive features.

 To gain deeper insights, we visualize the features using t-distributed Stochastic Neighbor Embedding (t-SNE).
 As shown in Fig.~\ref{sfig:tsne_target_all}, the target domain features from the model fine-tuned with complete category data form well-defined clusters with distinct decision boundaries.
 In contrast, when RT and HS samples are excluded from FT, as shown in Fig.~\ref{sfig:tsne_target}, these two categories become less distinguishable, and the inter-class separation of the remaining categories also diminishes, aligning with the slight drop in recognition accuracy observed in Fig.~\ref{sfig:FT_miss}.
 A further examination of the source domain features under the same FT setting, as shown in Fig.~\ref{sfig:tsne_source}, reveals that while these categories are identifiable, they remain densely packed (even compared to Fig.~\ref{sfig:tsne_target_all}), indicating that FT with incomplete categories reduces the inter-class margins.
 In addition, the feature distributions in Fig.~\ref{sfig:tsne_target} and Fig.~\ref{sfig:tsne_source} are not entirely consistent, suggesting that the target domain features may not be accurately extracted.
 Accordingly, two principal strategies for efficient FT with incomplete categories can be identified: enlarging the inter-class margins of features and shifting toward filtering subject-specific interference, rather than merely extracting incomplete features.
 In the following sections, we will design a training framework based on these two guiding principles.